 - 11.7.1 Regularly scheduled hours of work on Saturday, Sunday, Statutory and Recognized Holidays shall be paid at two times the straight time hourly rate.
-Recognized Holidays will be observed on the actual day on which the holiday occurs or as declared by legislation. - 11.7.2 For clarification of pay treatment on Seven (7) Day Operations, see LOU #19.
+Recognized Holidays will be observed on the actual day on which the holiday occurs or as declared by legislation. - 11.7.2 "Shift differential will not be paid on overtime hours."